Over-the-Air Federated Learning: Rethinking Edge AI Through Signal Processing: CSIT-Aware Over-the-Air Federated Learning

 \subsection{Local CSIT AirFL}

-Since this approach relies on local CSIT, it is inherently limited to single-antenna server scenarios and has not been extended to settings involving multi-antenna servers.
-Originally introduced in~\cite{khabin}, this approach has since been widely adopted in subsequent AirFL studies, including~\cite{gunduz_bpsk, khabin_sg, khabin_noise, azimi_hiersg}, where it has been extended to support digital modulations through one-bit aggregation~\cite{gunduz_bpsk}, large-scale cellular deployments~\cite{khabin_sg}, hierarchical multi-cluster networks~\cite{azimi_hiersg}, and principal-component-based learning~\cite{khabin_noise}.
+{The representative local-CSIT approach discussed in this subsection is developed for scalar effective channels, particularly a single-antenna server.
+Extending local-CSIT AirFL to multi-antenna servers is not a direct replacement of the scalar channel by a vector or matrix, because each device must design its transmit beamformer using only local channel knowledge while still contributing to a common aggregation function at the receiver.} Originally introduced in~\cite{khabin, localCSIT}, this approach has since been widely adopted in subsequent AirFL studies, including~\cite{gunduz_bpsk, khabin_sg, khabin_noise, azimi_hiersg}, where it has been extended to support digital modulations through one-bit aggregation~\cite{gunduz_bpsk}, large-scale cellular deployments~\cite{khabin_sg}, hierarchical multi-cluster networks~\cite{azimi_hiersg}, and principal-component-based learning~\cite{khabin_noise}.
 It comprises the following key components:

 \textbf{Power Control:} The following power control at each device $k$ employs direct channel compensation to exclusively align transmissions with the aggregation function~\eqref{simple_agg}.

 where $h_k$ is the channel between device $k$ and the server.
 However, this results in extremely high transmit power when the channel gain $|h_k|$ is small.
 To address this, \textit{truncated power control}, where only devices with sufficiently strong channels transmit, is used as